Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 ## Principles of read alignment for RNA-seq
 The goal of aliginging reads to a reference genome is to find the ***most likely location in that reference genome where the read originated from***.
 In the context of RNA-seq, this means we try to find the most likely gene in the reference genome that transcribed the RNA fragment which ultimately ended up in our cDNA library.
 Doing this for millions of reads allows us to quantify how many RNA fragments were transcribed from a given gene, so we are using the read alignment to measure gene expression.

-Although we won't go into the theory here, alignming reads to reference genomes involves ***mapping*** to identify the most likely position of the read in the reference genome, followed by the ***alignment***, which describes the base-by-base relationship between the read and the reference.
+Although we won't go into the theory here, aligning reads to reference genomes involves ***mapping*** to identify the most likely position of the read in the reference genome, followed by the ***alignment***, which describes the base-by-base relationship between the read and the reference.
 Alignments are often imperfect, and are associated with quality scores (***MAPQ scores***) that describe the quality of the alignment.

 **Challenges of aligning millions of short reads to a reference genome involve:**
 - Mismatches introduced by **genetic variation** and **sequencing errors**